 As part of RMIT Communication Design studio program in 2020, Un/Certain positions was designed to teach students about how to be ethical and careful designers, while creating safe learning spaces online that prioritised self-care.
-In partnership with the #chatsafe team at Orygen Youth Mental Health, and the design studio Portable, the studio focused on representing the lived experiences of real young people, their thoughts of suicide and their experiences seeking help and their recovery journey.
+In partnership with the #chatsafe team at Orygen Youth Mental Health, and the design studio Portable, the studio focused on representing the lived experiences of real young people, their thoughts of suicide, and their experiences seeking help and their recovery journey.
 Students were tasked with creating an online and social media campaign for young people to share their experiences in a safe, helpful, and meaningful way.

-We presented our work and experiences in our studio as part of Melbourne Design Week.
+We were selected to presented our work and experiences in our studio as part of Melbourne Design Week.
 Our panel conversation highlighted how young people, researchers, and industry can work collectively to navigate sensitive and often taboo topics, while exploring how engaging and trusting young designers in co-design practices can lead to campaigns that are inclusive, relatable, and meaningful.

 Our panellists brought together the voices of leading researchers in youth suicide prevention, communication design students, design lecturers and industry professionals to share their perspectives about our collaborative experiences co-designing safe online spaces and developing design processes of care around representing mental health and suicide.